statamic/docs/content/collections/docs/content-queries.md

 ### WhereNull
-The `whereNull` method to check whether a field's value is null:
+The `whereNull` method lets you check whether a field's value is null:

 ```php
 Entry::query()